top of page

 WHAT DO I RECOMMEND?

 Start off with a good light.
 Stick with Finnex if you're on a budget.
-If you want a long term light, we'd suggest a TwinStar model S or Chihiris WRGB II.
+If you want a long-term light, we'd suggest a TwinStar model S or Chihiris WRGB II.
 Links to all of these at the bottom of the page.

 If you are NOT Co2 injecting, look for a light that will give you around 80-85PAR, and make sure to not go higher than that.
 We really like the Finnex CRV light, which is down at the bottom of the page as well.
 This puts you around 80PAR at full blast and has dedicated red LEDS to help boost the warmth in the light as talked about above.
-The only downside with this light is we have to chose between 6 and 9 hours, so you'll either need to pick one of the two, or keep it on all the time and set it up on a timer.
+The only downside with this light is we have to choose between 6 and 9 hours, so you'll either need to pick one of the two, or keep it on all the time and set it up on a timer.

 If you ARE CO2 injecting, I would suggest running you light around 120 PAR at the substrate.
 We really love Twinstar and Chihiros lights as they have an AMAZING PAR and PUR.
-The only downside with the Twinstar is that it isn't bluetooth controller, so you can not dial in the spectrum, or set up a timer for it internally.
+The only downside with the Twinstar is that it isn't bluetooth controller, so you cannot dial in the spectrum, or set up a timer for it internally.
 The intensity is controlled with an inline controller, and you have to set it up on a timer.
-Its not the end of the world as the Twinstary comes with an great spectrum out of the box, but the control is nice.
+Its not the end of the world as the Twinstary comes with a great spectrum out of the box, but the control is nice.
 And the Chihiros WRGB II is hands down our favorite light at the moment.
 If you didn't need all the PAR is has to offer, you could get their slim model for shallower tanks, or if you're not running CO2, you can dial it back.

 Two pitfalls to avoid:

 2) I would avoid pendant lights (like a Kessil light) if you have a wider tank.
 Square form factors tanks are ok.
 Pendant lights have a very small and circular light profile/spread versus something like a TwinStar light which is a big grid system of LED.
-This can sometimes be combated with a side lense at the bottom of the light, spreading the light wider, but then PAR is reduced as more light is being scattered versus concentrated.
+This can sometimes be combated with a wider lense on the pendant light, spreading the light wider, but then PAR is reduced as more light is being scattered versus concentrated.
 A light with a larger grid-like layout will provide an even light intensity throughout the tank making it easier for your plants to get the light they need.
 Again, pendant lights are not a bad option, I would just recommend using them on smaller or square profile tanks or when the scape design is mostly hardscape with a centralized cluster of plants that fit within the narrow spread nicely.
 We also see aquascape light, George Farmer, using two pendant lights to equally distribute across a wider tank.

 Recommended Products